hugoram/golang-bootcamp-2020/README.md

 #### Other notes

 Be aware that your bot will only display results for those tracks that have a preview url.
-Spotify does not provide previews for all available tracks, maybe for legal reasons, so don't be surprised if you don't get any result when seraching for the Beatles.
+Spotify does not provide previews for all available tracks, maybe for legal reasons, so don't be surprised if you don't get any result when searching for the Beatles.

 ## Future improvements